marbetschar/marco.betschart.name/blog/2021-12-21-christmas-time-jolnir-brings-many-gifts.md

 ---
 description: >-
-  Jólnir has a lot to give and in this post I'm going to highlight some contributions of mine I'm very excited about.
+  Jólnir has a lot to give.
+In this post I'm going to highlight some of my contributions I'm very excited about.
 ---

 # It's Christmas Time: Jólnir brings many gifts